KimScheffler/technical-writing-portfolio/docs/en/overview/documentation-approach.md

 ![Overview of a typical 12-step documentation process for task-oriented documentation](../../assets/images/12Principles_en.png)

-*Figure 1: Overview of the documentation process used in this portfolio.*
+*Figure 1: Overview of the documentation process used in this portfolio.
+Graphic created using PowerPoint and Canva.*

 The diagram illustrates the key phases of the documentation process—from user analysis to continuous improvement.